-- Cast iron takes longer to heat up.
+- Cast iron pans take longer to heat up.

-The first one is a little difficult to answer.
-Lets dive right into it.
 Is the seasoning on bare cast iron a positive or a negative?
-I’d probably say it’s both.

 Seasoning may put a lot of people off cast iron.
 It can seem a little involved and daunting.
-However, it’s really easy to do and most cast-iron comes pre-seasoned ready for proud owner to use straight out of the box.
-Best of all seasoning slowly builds up over time.
+However, it’s easy to do, and most cast-iron comes pre-seasoned, so you can use it straight out of the box.
+Best of all, seasoning slowly builds up over time.

-Seasoning or really oil the that is baked into the pan, gives the cookware a smooth finish and makes pots and pans more non-stick.
-It also protects the iron from rust and separates food from the metal surface.
+Seasoning is oil baked into the pan.
+And gives the cookware a smooth finish.
+It also makes pots and pans more non-stick.
+And protects the cookware from rust because it separates food from the metal surface.
 Pro.

 Can I use a scrubbing brush or Scotch-Brite pad on cast iron?

-Cast iron will keep food warm while on table.
+Cast iron will keep food warm while on the table.

 Once hot, cast iron remains hot even when taken off the heat source.
-This is ideal to keep food hot while preparing other dishes or keeping food hot on the table.
-Those yummy roast potatoes or corn with a little butter on top.
-There’s nothing better, friends love taking seconds when food is still hot.
+This is ideal for keeping food hot while preparing other dishes.
+Those yummy roast potatoes or corn with butter on top will remain hot on the table in cast iron.
 Big Pro to cast iron.

-Cast iron cookware comes in so many sizes, you can choose the best size for your needs.
+Cast iron cookware comes in so many sizes.

-Manufactures make a wide range of sizes.
-Big and small skillets and of even dutch ovens for single servings are available.
-They are great for meals served on the table without taking up to much room or for singles it’s perfect.
+Manufacturers make a wide range of sizes.
+Big and small skillets and even dutch ovens for single servings are available.
+They are great for meals served on the table without taking up to much room or for singles.
 That’s another Pro.

-Cooking in cast iron, the cookware naturally releases a little iron into your meals supporting the daily requirements for the body’s needs.
+When cooking in cast iron, the cookware naturally releases iron into your food.
+This helps to support the daily iron requirements.

 The amount released is determined by the acidity in the food and the layer of seasoning on the pan.
 Seasoning separates food and the bare metal pan.
-The thicker the seasoning the less iron that is released into food.
+A thick layer of seasoning will release less iron into food.

-If you have any questions, have any blood conditions or take iron supplements, we recommend consulting a doctor or nutritionist before using cast iron cookware.
-Im not a medical practitioner.
+If you have any questions, have any blood conditions, or take iron supplements, I recommend consulting a doctor or nutritionist before using cast iron cookware.
+I’m not a medical practitioner.
 Seek professional advice.

-What you do think?
-I think its better to give a Pro and Con.
-It really depends how you feel, for some added iron is a positive point and other others its a negative.
+I think it’s better to give a Pro and Con.
+It really depends on how you feel.
+For some, added iron is a positive point, and for others, it is negative.

 The big names were Griswold and Wagner back in the day.
-These two foundries made very high quality cast iron cookware and they had a very smooth cooking surface.
-Both Griswold and Wagner are considered to be some of the best vintage cast iron ever produced and are prized processions by many cast iron collectors.
+These two foundries made very high-quality cast iron cookware, and they had a very smooth cooking surface.
+Both Griswold and Wagner are considered some of the best vintage cast iron ever produced and are prized processions by many cast iron collectors.

-We can not forget about Lodge, much of their ironware is still in use today, many pieces are over a hundred years in age.
+I can not forget about Lodge.
+Many pieces over a hundred years in age are still in use today.
 Here’s another Pro for cast iron cookware.

-Since cast-iron cookware is a little thicker and heavier today, they may last even longer.
-The thiner older pans are more likely to warp or bow under sudden temperature changes.
-If you have lovely old pots and pans please pre-heat them for a few minutes first.
+Since cast-iron cookware is a little thicker and heavier today, it may last even longer.
+The thinner older pans are more likely to warp or bow under sudden temperature changes.
+If you have lovely old pots and pans, please pre-heat them for a few minutes first.
 Benefit for new cast iron.

 Pre-seasoned cast iron is cheaper than enameled and quality stainless steel cookware.

-If you want to know why use a cast iron skillet or dutch oven there are many reasons.
-One of the main reasons is it’s going to last a mighty long time and for surprising little money.
+If you want to know why to use a cast-iron skillet or Dutch oven, there are many reasons.
+One of the main reasons is it’s going to last a mighty long time and for surprisingly little money.

-This is where cast iron really shines, no other cookware comes close.
+This is where cast iron really shines.
 It’s suitable for so many cooking methods.
 Bare cast iron can be used for:

-- Frying – not only is cast-iron great for pan frying fish fillets, but also deep fried chicken comes out a lovely golden colour.
+- Frying – excellent for pan-frying fish fillets but also deep-fried chicken comes out a lovely golden color.

 - Baking – cornbread comes to mind first.
-However pastries, desserts and breads come out wonderfully.
+However, pastries, desserts, and bread come out wonderfully.

-- Searing – your steaks remain juicy in the centre and have a lovely caramelized outside to enhance favours.
+- Searing – your steaks remain juicy in the center and have a lovely caramelized outside to enhance favors.
 You may even want to consider a grill pan for those barbecue grill marks you’d find at a top restaurant.

-- Slow cooking – a French/Dutch oven is wonderful for slow cooking, it heats up slowly and can be left on at a low temperature, either on the stove top or in the oven.
+- Slow cooking – a French/Dutch oven is excellent for slow cooking.
+Cast iron heats up slowly and can be left on at a low temperature, either on the stovetop or oven.

-- Sauteed vegetables – I’m thinking corn with a little piece of butter then served directly on the table for family and friends to help themselves, they just love it.
+- Sauteed vegetables – with a piece of butter then served directly on the table for family and friends to help themselves.